WP Simple Pay Blog

 Footers are unsuitable places for payment forms that sell products and services that require supporting copy and images.
 There just isn’t enough space for that kind of thing.
 But a footer payment form may work if you’re selling a self-explanatory product (like a piece of content) or soliciting a small donation (like “buy me a coffee” or “support us with $3”).

-If your site has a widgetized footer area, you can embed the form in the footer by copying the shortcode of the form in a footer widget.
+If your site has a widgetized footer area, you can embed the form in the footer by copying the shortcode of the form into a footer widget.

 6. Offsite Pages